- Here's why regular bike care and maintenance is important

 It goes without any problems - so why should I clean or wash my bike?
 Quite simply: Dirt and the resulting rust, amongst other things, compromise the health of your entire bike.
 The cable's elasticity is reduced, the brakes get clogged with mud and the gears become too stiff to change.
 The service life of other parts is also shortened by dirt; the chain, for example, grinds off over time.

 Especially in winter, regular cleaning is a must, because road salts attack not only the components of your bike but also the paintwork and promotes rust formation.
 But in general it is important to care for your bike as dirt can cause a component to break while riding and can lead to an injury!

 Bike maintenance and cleaning: What you'll need for the task

 There is a special cleaning agent for almost every part of the bicycle.
 They can be a bit expensive.
 For basic cleaning, you can do without expensive special cleaning agents.
 When caring for your chain, however, we recommend spending a bit more to ensure a long-lasting chain.

-The right cleaner for the right job
+The right cleaner

 - Oil the chain: